Keylor Navas: 2018 FIFA World Cup

 In May 2018, Navas was named in the final squad for the 2018 World Cup.
-He started all three group games, making 10 saves and conceding five goals.
+He started all three group games, making ten saves and conceding five goals.

 2022 FIFA World Cup

 In November 2022, Navas was named in the final squad for the 2022 World Cup In Costa Rica's first game against Spain, Navas conceded seven goals.
-In the second game of group play against Japan, Navas shut-out the Japanese offense giving Costa Rica a surprise 1-0 win over Japan.
-Navas would lose 4-2 in Costa Rica's third group game against Germany as the Ticos finished fourth in their group with three points and a goal differential of –8.
+In the second game of group play against Japan, Navas kept a clean sheet giving Costa Rica a surprise 1–0 win over their opponent.
+Navas would lose 4–2 in Costa Rica's third group game against Germany.
+Los Ticos finished fourth in their group with three points and a goal difference of –8.

+Retirement and return

+Navas played his last international match on 26 March 2024 in a friendly against Argentina.
+On 23 May 2024, Navas announced his retirement from the national team.

+In May 2025, he announced his return to international football and was subsequently included in Costa Rica's squad for the 2025 CONCACAF Gold Cup by head coach Miguel Herrera.

 Style of play

 Often rated by several pundits as one of the best goalkeepers in the world, and considered by some in the sport as the best in the history of CONCACAF, Navas is an energetic keeper, who is primarily known for his agility, speed, and athleticism in goal, as well as his quick reflexes and excellent shot-stopping ability, which enables him to compensate for his relative lack of height.
-He has also drawn praise in the media for his decisive performances in important matches, and his penchant for producing difficult and crucial saves for his team in key moments.
+He has also drawn praise in the media for his decisive performances in essential matches, and his penchant for producing difficult and crucial saves for his team in critical moments.
 In 2017, former goalkeeper Manuel Almunia praised Navas, describing him as "the prototype model" goalkeeper, also adding: "He's spectacular between the posts, he's brave, skillful and very agile.
-He maintains his concentration and he's also intelligent...
-For me he deserves all the respect he gets for what he's done."
+He maintains his concentration, and he's also intelligent...
+For me, he deserves all the respect he gets for what he's done."

-In 2020, Navas cited compatriot Lester Morgan as his goalkeeping idol.
+In 2020, Navas cited compatriot Léster Morgan as his goalkeeping idol.